Home » Practical Information » Schooling

 Preschools in Indonesia

 Within large cities in Indonesia you will find a wide variety of preschool options for your young children.
-From informal play groups with friends, to neighborhood kindergartens (taman kanak-kanak or TK), to international standard preschools - your needs will be met.
+From informal play groups with friends, to neighborhood kindergartens (taman kanak-kanak or TK), to international standard preschools with children of many nationalities.

 Some preschools organize Moms and Tots programs for 1-2 year olds who are preparing to enter a preschool program.
-There are also many extracurricular activities, including physical play, music, art and other social opportunities for young children which are organized by community organizations such as JICC or through commercial entities.
+There are also extracurricular activities, including physical play, music, art and other social opportunities for young children which are organized by community organizations or through commercial entities.

 What's most important is to find the preschool experience that you feel is most appropriate for your child.
-If you are looking for a more Asian academic setting to prepare for elementary school or an open experience and creative play orientation, there is a school that will match your requirements.
+If you are looking for a more Asian, Indonesian or International academic setting to prepare for elementary school or an open experience and creative play orientation, there is a school that will match your requirements.

 Indonesian preschools and kindergartens (TK) are licensed by the Department of Education and Culture.
 They must follow a standard curriculum, set by the Department, which prepares children for entry into the Indonesian school system.
 These schools are attended primarily by Indonesian children and instruction is conducted in the Indonesian language.
 As the Indonesian school system emphasizes academic skills and pushes children to be able to write before they enter the first grade, TK instruction puts a great emphasis on the forming of letters and copying of words.